auth0/docs/articles/connections/database/password-change.md

 If your Connection is a custom database and the user exists in the database, invoke the Authentication API for `changePassword`.
 :::

+Once the password reset has been triggered, the user will now [receive a password reset email](#password-reset-emails).

+### Use Lock

+If your application has Lock embedded in it, the process is similar to the above.
+The user can start the password reset process by using the Lock widget.

+The user clicks on the **Don't remember your password?** link on the Lock screen, and then enters their email address.

+Once the password reset has been triggered, the user will now receive a password reset email.

+## Password reset emails

-If the `POST` call is successful, the user receives an email containing a link to reset their password.
+Regardless of how it was triggered, if the `POST` call is successful, the user receives an email containing a link to reset their password.

 ![](/media/articles/connections/database/reset-password-email.png)

-Clicking the link will send the user to the customizable [hosted password reset page](/hosted-pages/password-reset).
+Clicking the link will send the user to the customizable [password reset page](/universal-login/password-reset).

 ![](/media/articles/connections/database/reset-password.png)

 After submitting the new password, confirmation that the user will be able to login with their new credentials appears:

 ![](/media/articles/connections/database/lock_v9/lock_pass_changed.png)

 ::: note
 The reset password link in the email is valid for one use only, and it must be used before the time specified in the `URL Lifetime` field elapses.
 You can modify the `URL Lifetime` field in the Dashboard where you customize the Change Password email.
 See the [Change User Password for DB Connections](/api/authentication/reference#change-password) Authentication API endpoint for more information.